-God created humans in God's own image and gave them names: Adam and Eve.
-Adam and Eve were created by God to be partners and to work together.
+God created people in God's own image.
+People were created by God to be partners and to work together.
 God told them to create families and care for all of God's creation: the birds and fish and creepy crawlies.
-God told Adam and Eve to tend the plants, to help them grow.
+God told the people to tend the plants, to help them grow.
 And having worked so hard to create a world full of every kind of different thing God could ever imagine, it was time for God to rest.